Personal tools

 Command qualifiers for LIST:

-Specifies value or range of axis subscripts (I, J, K, or L), or axis coordinates (X, Y, Z, or T) to be used when evaluating the expression(s) being listed.
+Specifies value or range of axis subscripts (I, J, K, L, M, N), or axis coordinates (X, Y, Z, T, E, or F) to be used when evaluating the expression(s) being listed.

 Specifies the size of the desired netCDF output file independently from the actual data being saved.
 By specifying axis limits in excess of the saved expression's limits it is possible to /APPEND data later.
 See the chapter "Converting to NetCDF", section Simple Conversions Using Ferret, example 4.